Frequently asked questions about your ATM/Debit Card with EMV chip card technology.

 Please contact your local Community Bank or call 1-800-239-9427, Monday through Friday, 0800 to 1900 U.S. Central Time, except U.S. bank holidays.

 The microprocessor chip embedded in the card stores the information required to authenticate, authorize, and process transactions.
 This is the same type of information already stored on the magnetic stripe.
 No personal information about your account is stored on the chip card.

 Please call us immediately at 1-800-239-9427 or (210) 270-5723 and select Option 6 from the Main Menu and Option 1 from the Submenu.
 Your call will be transferred to our Lost and Stolen Department.

 You may change your PIN, as often as you choose, at any Community Bank ATM.
 The PIN change will be effective immediately.

 Verified by VISA is a service that provides you with extra security by reducing the chance of fraud for online purchases and other transactions.
 It offers zero-liability protection against unauthorized use of your card.
 Just notify us promptly at 1-800-239-9427, if your card is lost or stolen.

 Verified by Visa is a free service.
 As a registered cardholder, you can take advantage of special offers and discounts at participating online stores.

-To enroll, go to the VISA website.
+For information, go to the VISA website.
 You may also have the opportunity to enroll in the Verified by VISA program when shopping online with participating merchants.
 You can choose to opt-out of enrollment four times during a shopping session.
 After you have exceeded the four opt-outs, you will be required to enroll during the next online purchase.
 During the enrollment process, you will be asked for your card PIN.

 No. Merchants only see whether or not the transaction is approved, never any specific account information.